opentelekomcloud/docs-next/README.md

 1. Builds the application for production (`npm run build`)
 2. Builds and tags a container image and push the image to a predefined docker hub organization
-3. Updates the Helm Charts with new versions and image tags in [Open Telekom Cloud Architecture Center Helm Charts](https://github.com/opentelekomcloud-infra/docs-next-charts)
+3. Updates the Helm Charts with new versions and image tags in [T Cloud Public Architecture Center Helm Charts](https://github.com/opentelekomcloud-infra/docs-next-charts)

 ArgoCD (deployed on the same CCE Cluster) will pick up the changes, within its `timeout.reconciliation` value (default is *180s*), and provision the changes without any human intervention.